donele/crlib/README.md

  - mbias: A measure of overfitting, calculated from only marketable data points.
  - d_shrp[1]: Daily sharpe ratio.
 (Daily-ized from the 100 ms sample intervals.)

-[1]: "d_shrp" (Daily Sharpe Ratio): In a high frequency trading, the annual sharpe ratio does not explain the strategy very well.
+[1]: "d_shrp" (Daily Sharpe Ratio): In high frequency trading, the annual sharpe ratio does not explain the strategy very well.
 Rather, a daily sharpe can provide more insight.
-For example, a daily sharpe of 0.78 means that a daily pnl can be negative with a 22% of chance, assuming a normal distribution.
+For example, a daily sharpe of 0.78 means that a daily pnl can be negative with a 22% chance, assuming a normal distribution.

 Questions: